-INTENT TO PARTICIPATE forms, available from the Extension office or in the back of the Show Book, must be in the Peoria County Extension Office by June 15, 2023.
-Failure to have a completed form on file prohibits participation in the 2023 Auction.
+INTENT TO PARTICIPATE forms, available from the Extension office or in the back of the Show Book, must be in the U of I Extension, Peoria County office by June 1, 2024.
+Failure to have a completed form on file prohibits participation in the 2024 Auction.
 NO Auction entries can be added to the sale list on the day of the Auction.
 Youth must confirm their entries on the day of the sale with an Auction Committee member or Extension staff.
 Withdrawals will be allowed.
 Decisions of the Auction Committee are FINAL.